-The City of Pleasant Valley is striving to detect and eliminate non-stormwater discharges, including illegal dumping, into the storm sewer system.
-It is illegal to discharge any dust, dirt, leaves, limbs, or any refuse matter into sidewalks, streets, alleys, public ways, and storm drains, as most of these are connected to the storm drainage system.
+The City of Pleasant Valley is striving to detect and eliminate non-stormwater discharges, including illegal dumping into the storm sewer system.
+It is illegal to discharge any dust, dirt, leaves, limbs, or any refuse matter onto sidewalks, streets, alleys, public ways, and into storm drains, as most of these are connected to the storm drainage system.
 Section 705.000 of the City’s Ordinances addresses illicit discharge within the City of Pleasant Valley.
 As a resident you may, upon approval, receive a storm water waste discharge permit.

 Please help the city in our efforts to reduce pollution into our storm sewer system by eliminating waste coming from your property.
-This includes grass clippings, leaves, chemicals from washing vehicles, and other misc. fluids that may enter the storm drains.
+This includes grass clippings, leaves, chemicals from washing vehicles, and other miscellaneous fluids that may enter the storm drains.
 Please take the time to review the links below for more information and tips to reduce your contribution to the pollution problem.

 American Public Works Association- Kansas City Metro Chapter

 Environmental Protection Agency- NPDES Information

 Environmental Protection Agency- Surf Your Watershed

 Missouri Department of Natural Resources- Water Information

 Mid-America Regional Council

 Water Pollution Control Division

 Staff's mission is to prevent the introduction of pollutants into the sewer system that will interfere with the operation of the sewer system or cause damage to the infrastructure or equipment: to protect City personnel who may be affected by wastewater in the course of their employment; and to protect the general public.